20k-ultra/dotfiles/README.md

 # dotfiles

 This repository is for my X1E laptop running Arch.
-Optimized for functionality not form...but things that work well tend to look cool without trying xD

 ![Typical layout](editor.png)

-This configuration is really comfy with my LG 38WK95C monitor.
-I no longer use a mouse though..
-See [this](https://github.com/20k-ultra/dotfiles/commit/6a9c82b97514a38e00fc5ccff2086efa6d0be3d6) commit.
+This configuration works great with my LG 38WK95C monitor.

 ![Desk Setup](desk.jpeg)

 ## Prerequisites

-Go through the minimum setup post install found [here](post_install.md).
+Go through the minimum setup post-install found [here](post_install.md).

-Now with user management out of the way, and logged in as your privileged user, install git:
+Now that you are logged in as your newly created privileged user, install git:

 ```
 sudo pacman -Syu git